 The DRR requires that these areas be reviewed annually to document the annual SO2 emissions of each applicable source in each such area and determine whether additional modeling is needed to characterize the air quality in any area.

-The annual report documents SO2 emissions decreases for all six areas and requests EPA’s approval to terminate the ongoing data requirements under the DRR for Crystal River and Crist.
+The annual report documents SO2 emissions decreases for all four areas and requests EPA’s approval to terminate the ongoing data requirements under the DRR for Nutrien as the area around this source meets the NAAQS based upon maximum allowable emissions modeling.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.